cooper-union-ece-251-marano/final-project-ece-251-spring-2024-cpmoo/README.md

 Special Thanks to Professor Marano for his guidance and support throughout the semester.

+### Description

 In this project, we implemented a 16-bit RISC Single Cycle CPU.
-Our design is roughly based off of the Harris & Harris MIPS CPU

-To do this the following components were implemented:

-adder

-alu

-aludec

-clock

-computer

-controller

-cpu

-datapath

-dff

-dmem

-imem

-maindec

-mux2

-regfile

-signext

-sl2
+This CPU has Von Neumann architecture and is implemented with verilog.
+The following components are utilized in the making of the CPU: adder,alu, aludec, clock, computer, controller, cpu, datapath, dff, dmem, imem, maindec, mux2, regfile, signext, and sl2.

 ## Instruction Specs: